DCSK-based Waveform Design for Self-sustainable RIS-aided Noncoherent SWIPT: Waveform Design Investigating Reflect-Harvest Trade-off

-\begin{corr} For flat fading, with $K$ reflecting elements in the EH section of the RIS, we obtain \end{corr} The above corollary follows directly from using $L_{sr}=1$ and $\frac{\Gamma(m_s+2)}{m_s^2\Gamma(m_s)}=\frac{m_s+1}{m_s}$.
+\end{corr} The above corollary follows directly from using $L_{sr}=1$ and $\frac{\Gamma(m_s+2)}{m_s^2\Gamma(m_s)}=\frac{m_s+1}{m_s}$.
 From \eqref{pharvflat}, for a given set of system parameters, we observe the impact of $K$ on the harvested DC power.
 Specifically, $P_{\rm harv}$ increases monotonically with $K$, which appears to be similar to the DC combining approach proposed in \cite{comb}.
 Moreover, we observe that $P_{\rm harv}$ decreases with increasing $m_s$, i.e., fading is beneficial for energy harvesting, which supports the claims made in \cite{fhelps} regarding the benefits of fading on the EH process.
 Furthermore, we also note from \eqref{pharvflat} that with all other parameters remaining constant, the maximum harvesting performance is obtained by using $\phi=1$ and $\zeta=\beta$.
 This claim corroborates the observations made in \cite{jstsp} regarding WPT optimal DCSK-based chaotic waveforms.